AdobeDocs/journey-optimizer.en/help/using/reports/report-cja-manage.md

 >[!IMPORTANT]
 >
 >Each organization is limited to publishing 25 audiences.
-Additionally, users can publish a maximum of 5 audiences per hour and 20 per day
+Additionally, users can publish a maximum of 5 audiences per hour and 20 per day.
+> One-time audiences have a lifespan of 48 hours.
+Therefore, if 25 audiences are published within that timeframe, additional audiences can only be published once the 48-hour period has elapsed.

 You can now select specific data within the table and directly create an audience from these selections, streamlining and simplifying the audience creation process.